sedostheatre/sedos.co.uk/input/news/2024-11-01-title-of-sedos-s-2025-minack-show-revealed.md

 [Sign up for our newsletter](https://mailchi.mp/sedos.co.uk/newsletter-sign-up) to ensure you receive the audition notice once it is available.

 ![A Swell Party at the Minack.
 Sedos will stage The Pirate Queen there in 2025](/assets/50532611177_27b8dfbf54_k.jpg "Sedos’s 2019 production of A Swell Party at the Minack.
 Picture by Alan Denison")

+Sedos’s 2019 production of *A Swell Party* at the Minack.
+Picture by Alan Denison